WGrav01/riscv.zig/README.md

 cd riscv.zig

-# To compile the library and executable (the exe is not implemented yet!):
+# To compile the library and app (the app is not implemented yet!):
 zig build

 # To run tests: